 Session 10: (Mar.
 19) Future Worlds Role Playing Game Project Second Team Meeting (Second solo assignment hand in before class – physical copy)

 - A full class session to lock in elements for your group as defined by the parameters in your second solo assignment.
 Final edit of your 500 word backstory for your adventure narrative.

-Session 11 + 12: (Mar.
-22 and 29) Two class times dedicated for working on their RPG assignment
+Session 11: (Mar.
+26) Class time dedicated for working on their RPG assignment

-- Future Worlds Project Team Meeting (meetings devoted to developing a playable game)
+- Future Worlds Project Team Meeting (meeting devoted to developing a playable game)

-- Generate a draft of your scenario script, characters, skills, professions, capacities, abilities, special tools and equipment) etc
+- Continue work on your scenario script, characters, skills, professions, capacities, abilities, special tools and equipment) etc

 - In which, groups will rotate to play the creations of another group in the class.
 We’ll bring snacks!